+Analysis above shows that there are no quasi-local modes of $g$ symmetry and we find only slightly perturbed bulk modes.
 Now we turn to the $u$ (uneven, or {\it ungerade}) modes that break the inversion symmetry.
 Si atom can contribute to the vibration of these modes.
-However, IPRs of $a_{1u}$ modes exhibit behavior similar to $a_{1g}$ and other $g$ vibrations (not shown): there are no quasi-local modes.
+However, IPRs of $A_{1u}$ modes exhibit behavior similar to $A_{1g}$ and other $g$ vibrations: there are no quasi-local modes \cite{SUPPL}.

-The situation is radically different for the $a_{2u}$ modes.
-In the $D_{3d}$ point group the $a_{2u}$ irreducible representation is special as the $z$ coordinate transforms according to it ($z$ being the symmetry axis).
+The situation is radically different for the $A_{2u}$ modes.
+In the $D_{3d}$ point group the $A_{2u}$ irreducible representation is special as the $z$ coordinate transforms according to it ($z$ being the symmetry axis).
 The IPR analysis is shown in Fig.~\ref{a2u}(a).
 We see a clearly pronounced quasi-local mode with energy $\sim (52-72)$~meV.
-Compared to the $a_{2u}$ mode, the $e_u$ resonance is broader, as the decrease of IPRs for the quasi-local mode with respect to delocalized modes is not as significant.
+Compared to the $A_{2u}$ mode, the $E_u$ resonance is broader, as the decrease of IPRs for the quasi-local mode with respect to delocalized modes is not as significant.
 The quasi-local vibration mostly corresponds to the Si atom vibrating perpendicular to the defect axis, as shown in Fig.~\ref{SiV_fig}.

-The results of this Section show that the SiV induces quasi-local vibrations of $a_{2u}$ and $e_{u}$ symmetries.
+The results of this Section show that the SiV induces quasi-local vibrations of $A_{2u}$ and $E_{u}$ symmetries.
 In the next Section we analyze these vibrations in more detail.

-\subsection{Localization ratios of $a_{2u}$ and $e_u$ modes}
+\subsection{Localization ratios of $A_{2u}$ and $E_u$ modes}

 For an alternative analysis of quasi-localized modes we use the localization ratio $\beta$ [Eq.~(\ref{beta})].
-Results for $a_{2u}$ modes are shown in Fig.~\ref{a2u-beta}(a).
+Results for $A_{2u}$ modes are shown in Fig.~\ref{a2u-beta}(a).
 Different graphs represent calculations from different supercells, and here they fall on top of each other.
 For most of the vibrations $\beta$ fluctuates around a constant value, but one clearly sees the emergence of a quasi-local mode with $\beta \gg 1$.
 Analysis in terms of $\beta$ is only qualitative ($\beta$ is not a physical quantity that can be measured).
 However, in Fig.~\ref{a2u-beta}(a) we tentatively draw an envelope function to make the reading and understanding of our calculations results clear.
-This allows us to determine the energy of the $a_{2u}$ quasi-local vibration, about $\sim 60$~meV, and it can be seen that the $e_u$ resonance is broader than the $a_{2u}$ resonance.
+This allows us to determine the energy of the $A_{2u}$ quasi-local vibration, about $\sim 60$~meV, and it can be seen that the $E_u$ resonance is broader than the $A_{2u}$ resonance.

-\subsection{Isotope shifts of the quasi-local $a_{2u}$ and $e_u$ modes}
+\subsection{Isotope shifts of the quasi-local $A_{2u}$ and $E_u$ modes}